 Whether you own a sprawling business with 7 different retail outlets or you are a mobile merchant dog walker, masseuse or fitness instructor, the bottom line remains the same.
 “You need to be accepting credit card payments.”

 You need to make it easy for your potential clients to pay you by providing a way to accept payments for your services.
-If you are a mobile merchant, having a mobile credit card reader will do just that, “make things easy!”
+If you are a mobile merchant, having a mobile credit card reader app will do just that, “make things easy!”

-A mobile credit card reader is a way of accepting credit card payments via a mobile app.
+A mobile credit card reader is a way of accepting credit card payments via a card payments app.
 It is a device connected to a smartphone or tablet that allows a customer to chip and tap a credit or debit card on either a phone or tablet to process payments.

 Mobile card readers allow merchants to accept physical and non-physical card transactions by transforming everyday devices into mobile points of sale.
 Mobile credit card readers can also be used for paperless transactions where there is no need for a receipt printer.

 Card Readers can usually be acquired at no cost and merchants are charged a small percentage rate and transaction fee for every transaction they make.
 In most instances, there are no additional monthly fees.
 On certain occasions, there might be additional transaction costs charges for American Express.
 Most readers work well with both Android and iOs based devices.